STEAM EDUCATION

 STEAM Centre school workshops tap into a variety of creative tools from simple scissors and markers to complex – design thinking, 3D design and electronics – to help students learn foundational, character-building skills that empower them to solve authentic problems, develop perseverance, engage in their community and develop a global perspective.

-For the 2022/23 school year, we're offering live in person and online instruction or asynchronous virtual instruction, along with complete classroom kits of materials for each student.
+For the 2024/25 school year, we're offering live in person and online instruction or asynchronous virtual instruction, along with complete classroom kits of materials for each student.
 Learn with us or at your own pace.
-Classes start at just $6/student including all materials.
-See a program that interests you fill out our school workshop request form to find out more information.
+Classes start at just $10/student including all materials (minimum 20 students required/billed).
+If you find a workshop that interests you simply fill out our school workshop request form to find out more information or to book.

 School Workshop Request Form